pysit/pysit/docs/research.rst

 .. _research_guide:

 PySIT is an open platform for reproducible research in seismic imaging and inversion.
-We recognize that intellectual property concerns can be a minefield in this research area, so PySIT has been designed to respect this.
+We recognize that intellectual property (IP) concerns can be a minefield in this research area, so PySIT has been designed to respect this.

 PySIT Core and PySIT Extensions
 ===============================

-The PySIT Core package is intended to be a central location for implementations of the status quo in seismic imaging and full waveform inversion.
-PySIT Core provides a fairly general framework for seismic inversion and the more specific methods available and principles applied should have references in the literature and should not be IP restricted.
+The PySIT Core package is intended to be a central location for implementations of the state of the art in seismic imaging and full waveform inversion.
+PySIT Core provides a fairly general framework for seismic inversion and the more specific methods available and principles applied should have references in the literature and should not be constrained by IP restrictions.
 Any additions to the PySIT Core package, new methods or old, must be IP compatible.
 A BSD compatible license must be provided and approved by IP owners and other stakeholders before new code will be included.
 For, code that cannot meet the licensing requirements, we allow for PySIT Extension packages, which can be released separately under their own licensing terms.

 PySIT Research Workflow